Upcoming Art Workshops, Shows, & Lectures

 September, Labor Day Weekend: Lopez

 Island Studio Tour.
-Get to Lopez, find a Studio Tour map
+Linda will be at the Farmer's Market.
+But do visit the tour; find a Studio Tour map

 at one of the many stores in the village, and have a grand time visiting